-The Sixth District includes the bulk of Johnson County’s unincorporated areas that stretch to the southern and western county lines.
+The Sixth District includes the bulk of Johnson County’s unincorporated area that stretches to the southern and western county lines.
 It is an area marked by the traditions and hallmarks of original small towns.
 Approximately 40 percent of the county’s 477 square miles remains unincorporated, even though Johnson County’s population has passed the half-million mark.
-In addition to the rural area, the Sixth District includes the communities of Gardner, De Soto, and Edgerton, along with the western portions of the city of Olathe.
+In addition to the rural area, the Sixth District includes the communities of Gardner, De Soto and Edgerton, along with the western portions of the city of Olathe.
 The district also includes the townships of Gardner, Lexington, McCamish and Olathe.

 Michael “Mike” Brown is a lifelong Kansan in a family tree with eight generations of Kansans.
 He has been a tireless public servant for more than two decades and now proudly serves the western half and southwest corner of Johnson County.

 Brown’s district includes the cities of Gardner, Edgerton, De Soto and western Olathe, along with the Olathe, Gardner, Lexington and McCamish townships.

 Originally from Wyandotte County, Commissioner Brown and his parents, Gideon Brown and Sherry Keltner, moved to Shawnee where he graduated from Shawnee Mission Northwest High School in 1987.
 He then attended Johnson County Community College and Kansas State University.

 Brown is general managing partner of Brown Midwest — a residential development, construction and real estate business founded in 1996.